zardoy/modify-json-file/readme.md

 await modifyJsonFile("someFile.json", {}, { tabSize: "hard" });
 ```

+## JSONC

+Pass `{ removeJsonc: true }` option to enable processing `jsonc` files.

+**WARNING**, this option will remove comments and trailing commas forever!

+This is temporary limitation and the option will be renamed to `jsonc` once limitation is removed.

+> `modifyTsConfigJsonFile` has this option enabled by default

 ## TODO

 Docs:

+- [ ] Imply tsconfig.json and package.json if path is directory: `{ dir: '.' }`
+- [ ] Extend package.json typings
 - [ ] Examples with immer
 - [ ] Make usage more clear
 - [ ] Fix auto generated docs